About the author: Roy Eyal, Elementorist @ Elementor

 To avoid confusion, you should remove this default tagline or change it to something relevant to your site.
 You can make this change by going to Settings → General and editing the Tagline box.

 Your site icon/favicon is what appears next to your site title in visitors’ browser tabs, bookmarks, etc. It will also be used as the “app” icon if someone saves your site to their mobile device.

 You can set your favicon from the WordPress Customizer.
 Go to Appearance → Customize.
 Then, find the Site Identity section and upload your favicon to the Site Icon setting:

 Your favicon should be square, ideally 512×512 px.
 Keeping it basic, such as a single letter or simple symbol, will help make it legible even on a user’s browser tab.
-If you need help creating the favicon image itself, you can use a favicon generator like this one.

 11. Create/Test Your Forms